cjus/raspi-thc/README.md

 ### Software Setup

 Setup the Raspberry Pi Zero W using [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Make sure to configure your current locale using raspi-config and enable WiFi settings.

 This THC also requires NodeJS.
 For the Pi Zero W you'll need a version of Node for the ARMv6 processor.
 Check the [NodeJS distribution site](https://nodejs.org/en/download/) for a link to the latest verion in the Linux Binaries (ARM) section.
 Right click on the ARMv6 link to grab its URL.
 Then use a script similar to the one below on the Pi Zero.